INTERVIEW WITH GUILLAUME MARCHAND

 After Barcelona, I worked at The Ritz-Carlton, St. Thomas as the Chef de Partie.
 Moving to the Caribbean from Barcelona was a huge move for me.
 In the city of Barcelona, I had exposure to a fantastic culture where you can obtain inspiration from famous pastry chefs while experiencing the artistic side of the city.
 A lot of concurrence.

-My next position will be with The Ritz-Carlton, Dubai (2nd Ritz-Carlton in Dubai scheduled to open in late December 2010).
+My next position will be with The Ritz-Carlton, Dubai (the second Ritz-Carlton in Dubai scheduled to open in late December 2010).
 I am moving there next month.
 This will be a big challenge and a very exciting time for me to work in a different culture and to open a hotel!
 It will be a lot of work, but again, the concurrence of this city is big!

 Q: What was your most complicated dessert project – the longest it took you to prepare?